wdsheng999/gre_preparation/math/exercises/hard.md

 此时选择 ABC

-143.If x is an odd negative integer and y is an even integer,which of the following statements must be true?
+143. If x is an odd negative integer and y is an even integer,which of the following statements must be true?
 I.(3x-2y)is odd
 Il.xy2 is an even negative integer